w3f/Grants-Program/applications/paraxiom.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Recommendation from Joshua and Santiago, from The Substrate Builders Program.

-**Additional Information**:
-The initial inspiration for this project came from conversations Sylvain Cormier (previously at KILT), who along with the Phala Network team was thinking of how to use Phat Contracts for oracles.

-Phala team has initially awarded Sylvain a small amount for his work in the beginning of this, but they are not associated with the project anymore.